sushrutmair/visagefrservice/README.md

 ### Can I call Visage.FR from any application?

 Yes.
 You just need to confirm to the contract (the REST API).
 The best way to do this is use one of the existing client code.
 Feel free to copy / fork that code and use it in your applications (even commercial)!

+### Can I call Visage.FR from a mobile application?

+Yes, of course.
+While currently we have not shared a mobile client, the currently available clients are useful to understand how to call the Visage.FR service.
+If you are looking for the simplest client, try the Python client code.

 ### Can I call Visage.FR from within an embedded system?